Speechbase

 gapMs0Milliseconds of silence inserted between consecutive turns.

-volumeDbfsnullTarget peak loudness in dBFS (e.g. -16).
+volumeDbfs-16Target peak loudness in dBFS.
 Each turn is normalised to it.
+Pass your own value to override the default.

 outputwavwav, mp3, or pcm. mp3 accepts { format: "mp3", bitrate: 96 } (kbps; defaults to 96).